SandraBergstrom/theRecipeCollective/README.md

 - Profile model that extends the User model to add additional fields like image, food_relation, and country to store user-specific information.
 - The Profile model is linked to the default Django User model using a one-to-one relationship.
 - CloudinaryField from the cloudinary.models module to store the user's image with cloud-based hosting.
+- Comment model is added to represent a comment on a recipe.
+It has a many-to-one relationship with the recipe model, linking each comment to the recipe it belongs to.

 ### Cookbook App
 - Recipe model in the Cookbook app represents a recipe that users can create, view, update, and delete.